Olevi-id/ip-idp-documentation/_pages/a-general/3-authenticationMethods.md

 The authentication [flow definition mechanism](https://docs.spring.io/spring-webflow/docs/current-SNAPSHOT/reference/) that Shibboleth uses is very powerful.
 Virtually anything can be implemented by only a means of configuration.

 The WebAuthn module holds one example of an authentication flow definition.
 It can be overwritten with anything else the deployer desires.
-However, quite deep knowledge is needed and usually this kind of aspects are handled when the user acquires the authentication module as part of their SaaS delivery.
+However, quite deep knowledge is needed and usually this kind of aspects are handled when the user acquires the authentication module as part of their MSP delivery.

 ### Fitting of the Module in the Architecture